FNOTrader FNOTrader® Market Pulse Scanner Docs

 Pattern setups

-The scanner runs 23 separate pattern detectors on every stock.
+The scanner runs 29 setup detectors on every stock — 28 core pattern detectors plus an IPO-listing flag that runs on the daily timeframe for stocks listed within the last year.
 Each setup gets a coloured badge on the card and a 0–99 confidence score.
-This section explains each pattern grouped by purpose.
+This section explains every one, grouped by purpose.

 Breakout family